JackAnchor/architecture/apache.md

-# apache notes
+# Apache notes
 Apache is a web server software that's pre-installed with a Mac.
 Web servers (Apache) serve files, but they first must be requested by users (clients).

-**Remember** to nderstand where Apache is running from to prevent conflicts and debug efficiently (MAMP, Mac, Homebrew).
+To **prevent conflicts** and **debug** efficiently, it's important to understand where Apache is running from **(MAMP, Mac, Homebrew)** and whether it's running or needs restarting.

 ## What can Apache deliver?
-Some functionality includes:
 - Set Default Directory for URLs
 - Set Default Language
 - Password Protect Login